Watr-Protocol/example-deployment/README.md

     `ansible-playbook -i inventory.yml -u admin monitoring.yml`

     Don't forget changing a default Grafana password after this is successfully applied for the first time.
+    Also, it might be required to setup DNS records for the new monitoring domain.

 5. Install parachain binary and configuration: